 Gymnastic rings are excellent equipment for bodyweight fitness training.
 Anything from push-ups, dips, and pull-ups to advanced moves such as muscle-ups and the fabled Iron Cross can be done on a pair of gymnastic rings to improve core and upper-body strength and stability.
 Plus, as my kids can attest, it’s really fun to swing from them.
 Here is a great guide to getting started with the rings, and a fundamental rings workout routine.

-You can purchase good, commercially made rings, such as these.
-But how about making your own rings instead?
+You can purchase good, commercially made rings, but how about making your own instead?
 There are several examples online of DIY rings made from either plywood or PVC pipe.

 You can create these wooden rings by laminating two pieces of 3/4″ plywood, cutting with a jigsaw, and then sanding.